Who Helps A Child With ARFID?

 For children and adolescents, doctors will monitor labs, growth charts, and vitals ensure your kiddo is hitting their targets and getting back on their growth trajectory and prevent nutrient deficiencies.
 Additionally, doctors may prescribe medications to increase appetite or treat underlying/cooccurring anxiety.
 The therapist on the team will also troubleshoot this frequented component in sessions.
 OCD, ADHD, and sensory processing disorders and sensitivities are often co-ccuring in individuals with ARFID, therefore a therapist and dietitian will often use Cognitive Based Therapy (CBT) skills to help foster the safe connection between mind and body, the thoughts, feelings and behaviors.

 Navigating ARFID treatment can be tough and overwhelming, but we are here for you.
-Reach out to us and we would be happy to discuss how we can support you and connect you with experts in the space.
+Reach out to the LCWN Team and we would be happy to discuss how we can support you and connect you with experts in the space.